MiklosPathy/OpenLaptop/README.md

     - CPU is fine.
 Looks like, with Asrock main boards, firmware updates are very important.
 Experimenting with other motherboards, and firmware upgrades for them, i was able to bring the CPU to life.
     - Unfortunately i fried the X300TM-ITX.
 Accidentally i cranked up voltage instead of current limit on the lab PSU.
 The power input went to short.
       - Wrote to Asrock tech support what part to check/replace.
 Maybe it is just a bypass diode.
+        - Asrock support not too supportive.
+Probably it is a bypass diode anyway.
+FIX.
+TODO.
     - Ordered new main board.
 System is up an running now. ![](State_2022_02_26.png)
+    - DONE.
   - Prove working display
     - Needs to remove display disable jumper and put it to display voltage selector.
 3.3V tried.
     - Just realized, the panel needs 650V for the the backlight.
 Inverter needed.